Blue October: Approaching Normal and Ugly Side (2009–2010)

 The band's fifth studio album, Approaching Normal, was released on March 24, 2009.
 It was distributed via its predecessors, Universal.
-Rather than Justin Furstenfeld producing the album, Approaching Normal was produced by Steve Lillywhite (of U2, Peter Gabriel and Dave Matthews Band).
+Approaching Normal was produced by Steve Lillywhite (of U2, Peter Gabriel and Dave Matthews Band).
 The album debuted at No. 13 on the Billboard 200 chart.
 The band released two versions of the album, each with a different bonus track: an "explicit" version, with "The End" as the bonus track, and a "clean" version, with "Graceful Dancing" as the bonus track.
 "Graceful Dancing" was also released in late 2008 as a "special gift" to fans signed under the band's email list.

 "Dirt Room" was the first single from the album, released on December 23, 2008.
 "Dirt Room" became Blue October's second Top 5 Modern Rock single (fourth Top 40 Modern Rock hit) peaking at number 7 on April 8, 2009.
 "Say It" was released as the second single on April 24, 2009.
 "Say It" was Blue October's fifth Top 40 Modern Rock hit peaking at number 29 on July 24, 2009.
 "Say it" also crossed over to the Hot AC radio format giving the band its fourth Top 40 Hot AC hit peaking at number 28 on October 13, 2009.
 The song was first performed at Edgefest 17 on April 27, 2008, in Dallas, Texas.

 In May 2009, Blue October's show in Pittsburgh was cancelled by the fire marshal and the Pittsburgh Police Department, due to overcrowding and unsafe conditions.
 Not wanting to disappoint fans, the band set up their gear on the corner outside the venue and played a mini-set to the delight of fans.

 On October 22, 2009, Blue October announced that the rest of the tour had been canceled due to Justin Furstenfield suffering a severe mental anxiety attack.
 He returned to perform at Stubb's Outdoor Amphitheater in Texas a month or two after his attack.
 The tour was rescheduled in 2010.

 In July 2010, Blue October played a series of acoustic concerts that were recorded for a live unplugged album, entitled Ugly Side: An Acoustic Evening with Blue October, released on May 10, 2011.
 In February 2011, the band announced on their website that they would embark on an acoustic tour between March and May 2011.